How to use Instagram for business

 Instagram is the free photo-sharing app and social network that allows you to take a photo, apply a digital filter and then share with all your followers.
 Acquired by Facebook for $1billion in 2012 – it's cool, it's cross-platform, and it has around millions of users (and growing) worldwide.

 Why has it become so popular?
 Because today, we are hungry for visual content.
-We want to see pictures not words.
-We want to see the people behind a logo and discover what they're up to on a daily basis.
+We want to see pictures, not words.
+We want to see the people behind a logo and discover what they're up to daily.
 Instagram is the perfect platform for brands to tell their own visual stories and build a loyal following, not just through Instagram but via Facebook and Twitter as well.

 Create the right profile

 When you set up your account on Instagram by downloading the app for your iPhone or Android device, you'll get the chance to choose a username that represents your brand.
 You can then add a profile photo, a biography and a link to your website.
 Make sure your profile is a good representation of who you are and will encourage people to follow you.

 Connect your account to other social networks

 During installation, you'll have the option to 'link-up' your other social networks, including Twitter, Facebook, Flickr, Tumblr and Foursquare.
 Go through the process and then when you start posting Instagram pics, you'll be given the option to share them whenever and wherever you like.
 Just be careful not to share everything – you don't want to fill up people's feeds with endless snaps that have no relevance or meaning to that particular network.